-4.5.1 Detailed analysis and Design
+4.7.1 Detailed Analysis and Design

 It's also known as the logical or physical design.
-Here the researcher looks at how the proposed system:-Responsive real-time record management system shall deliver the general capabilities in the problem definition.
+Here the researcher looks at how the proposed system:-Computer-based record management system shall deliver the general capabilities in the problem definition.

-4.5.2 Conceptual Design
+4.7.2 Conceptual Design